bochelord/gamedock-sdk/docs/console/game/localization/localization_stats/index.md

 File example:
-`localization_key, en_US, es_ES, Description, String Length`
+- row 0 : `localization_key, en_US, es_ES, Description, String Length`
-`ShopTitleText, Shop, Tienda, Title for the Shop, 25` `ShopCaptionText, Wonderful Shop, Maravillosa Tienda, Caption for the Shop Header Image, 50` `ShopButtonBuyText, Buy, Comprar, Buy button on the Shop, 25` .
+- row 1 :`ShopTitleText, Shop, Tienda, Title for the Shop, 25`
+- row 2 :`ShopCaptionText, Wonderful Shop, Maravillosa Tienda, Caption for the Shop Header Image, 50`
-.
-.
+- row 3 :`ShopButtonBuyText, Buy, Comprar, Buy button on the Shop, 25`
+- row 4 : etc...

 1. Click on the three vertical dots on the right top to reveal the **Import Localization** option and click it
 2. On the popup click **Select File** and select a .csv file